xgraven/TimCoRetailManager/README.md

 # TimCoRetailManager
-A retail management system built on timco enterprize solution
+A retail management system built by TimCo Enterprize Solution